COVID-19 Stimulus Checks for Individuals

 Learn how to avoid eviction and how to make a payment plan with your landlord.

 If you are going to be evicted and need emergency housing, call 211 for local housing help or search using HUD's Find Shelter tool.

 Learn how to recover back rent and find out about mortgage forbearance for your property if you are a landlord.

 Food Stamps and Meal Programs During the COVID-19 Pandemic

 Because of the COVID-19 pandemic, it may be easier for you and your family to get food stamps and take part in meal programs.
 Contact your state's social services agency to see if you're eligible.

 People can enroll in food programs remotely rather than in person.
 This applies to programs for pregnant women, families, seniors, and people with disabilities.

-Read about these and other government meal program adjustments during the coronavirus pandemic.
-To enroll or get other information:
+Read about these and other government meal program changes during the COVID-19 pandemic.

 Do you have a question?

 Ask a real person any government-related question for free.
 They'll get you the answer or let you know where to find it.